aduitsis/freebsd-cooker/README.md

 ### Overview ###

 This small project aims to provide a mechanism to fully automate the creation of FreeBSD images, up to the point of providing an Open Virtulization Format image of a FreeBSD installation.
 All the functionality for this is embedded in a simple Makefile.
+At present, it can create either UFS or ZFS based installations, setup many common settings (e.g. insert values into rc.conf) and bootstrap pkgng in the newly created VM.

 ### Synopsis ###